 “80% of the brain is involved in vision.”

 Vision Therapy Can Help

 “Dr. Thomas is outstanding in both her knowledge and her interaction with patients!
 Having seen more doctors than I can count, to include another optometrist trained in vision therapy, Dr. Thomas is hands down the best.
 I had a very early traumatic brain injury which Dr. Thomas acknowledged and has treated me for with kindness and compassion.
 Her guidance with light and vision therapy have caused positive major shifts in my functioning.
 My husband’s words are: ‘If they offer 5 stars, Dr. Thomas deserves 6!’
-For me, Dr. Thomas and her staff have offered me hope in the midst of great darkness.”- Sue R Hannah
+For me, Dr. Thomas and her staff have offered me hope in the midst of great darkness.”

 - Double vision

 - Pain in or around the eyes